 The first consequence is economic.
 New international sponsors and regional media rights are emerging, diversifying the sport’s revenues.
 The second is sporting.
 In the medium term, this expanded base of players will ensure the emergence of talent from around the world, enriching competition at the highest level and challenging traditional hegemony.

-In summary, 2026 marks the era of padel’s globalization.
+In recap, the year 2026 marks the era of padel globalization.
 This expansion outside Europe is no longer a marginal phenomenon, but the main growth driver.
 It ensures the sustainability and future richness of the discipline, transforming padel from a regional sport to a global sporting phenomenon.
 The future of padel is now being written on a global scale.

 Key takeaways